 Should the post of Vice-President or Secretary General become vacant, the Management Committee shall appoint one of its members to stand in until the General Assembly elects a new Vice-President or Secretary General to complete the ongoing term of office.

-Should the post of a member of the Management Committee become vacant, the position shall be offered to the candidates who were unsuccessful in being elected at the previous election, in descending order of votes received.
+Should the post of a member of the Management Committee become vacant, the position shall be offered to any candidates who were unsuccessful in being elected at the previous election, in descending order of votes received.
 This individual will complete the term of their predecessor.
-If the vacancy is unable to be filled in this way the General Assembly shall elect a new Management Committee member to complete the ongoing term of office.
+If the vacancy is unable to be filled in this way and if the total number of Management Committee members falls below 7, the General Assembly shall elect a new Management Committee member to complete the ongoing term of office.

 Article 10

-The Management Committee of the UIMC shall be composed of the President, the Vice-President, the Secretary General and six persons elected by the General Assembly under the terms of Article 9.1 above.
-The Treasurer will be designated by the Committee itself.
+The Management Committee of the UIMC shall be composed of the President, the Vice-President, the Secretary General and four to eight individuals elected by the General Assembly under the terms of Article 9.1 above.
+The Treasurer, and any assistant treasurers, will be designated by the Committee itself.

 The Management Committee shall be presided over by the UIMC President.